mattwigway/data-map/README.md

-data-map: easily create geojson-driven maps in HTML pages by using data-* attributes, no coding required.
+data-map: easily create geojson-driven maps in HTML pages by using data-* attributes, no coding required. data-map only supports using point features as placemarks, but can show customized popups.
+Pull requests for additional functionality welcome.

 ### Documentation